Campbell Island, New Zealand: The legend of The Lady of the Heather

-The Lady of the Heather is the title of a romantic novel by Will Lawson.
+The Lady of the Heather is the title of a 1945 romantic novel by Will Lawson.
 The novel is a mixture of facts and fiction elaborating on the incidents surrounding Captain Hasselburg's death on Campbell Island.
 The story is about a daughter of Bonnie Prince Charlie, exiled to Campbell Island after she is suspected of treachery to the Jacobite cause.

 Her character was inspired by Elizabeth Farr.
 Farr was probably what would now be called a "ship girl", but the presence of a European woman at this remote place, and her death, gave rise to The Lady of the Heather story.

 The accident happened when William Tucker was present on the Aurora.
 Tucker was another unusual character in the sealing era who became the source of a legend and a novel.
 The remoteness and striking appearance of the sealing grounds, whether on mainland New Zealand or the subantarctic islands, and the sealing era's early place in Australasia's European history, supply the elements for romance and legend which are generally absent in the area's colonial history.

 Climate

 Campbell Island has a maritime tundra climate (Köppen ET).
 The island receives only 647 hours of bright sunshine annually and it can expect less than an hour's sunshine on 215 days (59%) of the year.
 The peaks of the island are frequently obscured by clouds.
-It has an annual rainfall of 1329 mm, with rain, mainly light showers or drizzle (although it occasionally snows in the winter), falling on an average of 325 days a year.
+It has an annual rainfall of 1329 mm, with rain, mainly light showers or drizzle (although it often snows in the winter and spring), falling on an average of 325 days a year.
 It is a windy place, with gusts of over 96 km/h occurring on at least 100 days each year.
 Variations in daily and annual temperatures are small with a mean annual temperature of 7 °C, rarely rising above 12.1 °C. The warmest temperature ever recorded was 21.2 °C and the coldest was -7.9 °C.